-The sensitivity to defects can be defined as the ability of a probe to generate enough eddy currents that will be disturbed by defects and its ability to detect these defects when scanning over.
-That is, to measure the strength of the signal generated by the defect.
+This can be defined as the ability of a probe to generate enough eddy currents to be disturbed by defects and its ability to detect them—to measure the strength of the signal generated by defects.

 In non-destructive testing, SNR is the measure comparing the defect signal and the noise signal (intrinsic and extrinsic).
 A ratio higher than 1:1 (greater than 0 dB) indicates more signal than noise, which is a must.

-Offsetting the defect phase and/or frequency from the noise’s phase and/or frequency is a good way to get an excellent effective SNR.
-Therefore, we always aim to design probes with the maximum possible SNR according to the situation.
+Offsetting the defect phase and/or frequency from the noise’s phase and/or frequency is a good way to get an effective SNR.
+Therefore, we always aim to design probes with the highest possible SNR according to the situation.

 Here, you can see that the detected defect is clearly offset from the noise, making it easy to see.